MunawarRaza/zabbix/README.md

 -  Zabbix agent (lightweight, supported on many platforms, written in C)
 -  Zabbix agent 2 (extra-flexible, easily extendable with plugins, written in Go)

+### Data Flow ###

+- To create an Item that gathers data, first create an host
+- Must have an Item to create Trigger
+- Must have a Trigger to create an Action

+e.g

+Create an Item and associate with host, Create a trigger which activates if CPU is high.
+Create an Action which will send alert if trigger is activated.

 ## Terms used in Zabbix ##
 Terms commonly used in Zabbix
 ### host ###